 Display Animations

 This guide explains how to display animations in RPG-JS.
-There are two main types of animations you can create and display:- Spritesheet Animations - Using image spritesheets with the built-in animation system
+There are three common types of animations you can create and display:- Spritesheet Animations - Using image spritesheets with the built-in animation system

 - Custom Component Animations - Creating your own Canvas Engine components for complex effects